 Despite FoE being elbowed out of negotiations by Gavin Jennings in 2008, and undermined by parties with no interest in the Strzelecki Ranges, FoE believes that the Brataualung Forest Park deserves wider recognition and understanding.
 FoE will continue to lobby for its creation and will continue to monitor logging in the region.
 There has to be a better way.

 Whilst not perfect, the Reserve will allow for some ecosystem healing to eventuate and will hopefully provide a sanctuary for a myriad of species in the region.
 We have already heard that some species of birds are making a comeback in areas that have been replanted.
 The concern for species such as koalas however could be more daunting considering the lack of Koala Feed Preference Trees in the Reserve.
-A viable koala population requires a minimum number of 5,000 animals with a contiguous high quality feed source.
+A viable koala population requires a minimum number of 500 animals over 5,000 ha with a contiguous high quality feed source.
 FoE estimates the current koala population at between 2,000 - 3,000 animals throughout the entire Strzelecki and South Gippsland regions.
 It would have been slowly increasing from being almost extinct in the 1920's until the arrival of Hancock in the 1990's.